hnefatl/dissertation-project/journal.md

 haskell-land, not just in the final lowering pass.
 Means we could do unboxing optimisations in Core rather than eg. as a peephole.

+Deoverloader does a source-to-source translation to replace typeclasses with datatypes, and instances with datatypes and functions.

 For the record: spent ages rewriting bits of hs-java and tweaking stuff to try to get invokeDynamic to work correctly.
 Need to generate bootstrap methods and stuff...